KshitijArora28/Course-Project-CP2/README.md

 Inventory model
 #
 Inventory management for brands to control and manage the ordering and storage of inventory
-1. Optimisation of management process.
+1. Management optimisation process.
-2. Search commodity according to different filters
+2. Filters for searching commodities.
-3. Insert new commodity with basic information
+3. Adding new commodities with basic information.
-4. Delete obsolete Commodity
+4. Delete obsolete commodity and basic information.
-5. Update commodity information
+5. Change commodity info when stock changes,price changes, etc.
-6. Automatic change of inventory status according to amount of commodity that is currently available
+6. Automatic change of inventory status according to amount of commodity that is currently available.
 7. Deliver alerts when commodity is put of stock
-8. Automatic reordering of products which are out of stock or low in stock 9.
+8. Automatic reordering of products which are out of stock or low in stock

 ## 3-D Representation of the Inventory Concept